QubitPi/jersey-webservice-template/README.md

    [fully automates the API deployment onto AWS](https://qubitpi.github.io/hashicorp-aws/)

-At the end of the day, Astraios helps organization to **improve the velocity and quality of their teams' work**
+At the end of the day, JWT helps organization to **improve the velocity and quality of their teams' work**

 Spinning Up and Deploying Webservice on JWTCP
 ---------------------------------------------